-The following items should be submitted for any active station-keeping system involving thrusters or other means of propulsion used with a surface system:
+The following items for any active station-keeping system involving thrusters or other means of propulsion used with a surface system:

 - 1. General description.

 - 2. Design criteria.

 - 3. Listing of other agencies, governments or classification societies providing certification(s).

 Drilling and Completion Systems